Community Partnerships

 Free Clinic – Pierce & St. Croix Counties

 Registration begins at 4:15pm on Tuesday evenings.
 No appointments.
-Patients are seen on a first-come, first-serve basis.
-Up to 25 patients can be seen each week.
+Patients are seen on a walk-in basis.
+Up to 25 patients can be seen each week by a Healthcare provider.

 Turningpoint